 AI’s ability to crunch data without bias or emotion offers us a significant edge, as does the technology’s capacity to analyse billions of data points, seemingly in the blink of an eye.
 As vital as data analysis is in finance and sports betting, speed is even more crucial.
 The best market price, whether it relates to the cost of a stock or the odds available on a football match, doesn’t last long!

-Big Data, AI & Finance - Achieving a New Gold Standard
+Artificial Intelligence in Finance and Big Data - Achieving a New Gold Standard

 Before we proceed, it is a good idea to clear up any confusion about Big Data and AI; two terms often erroneously used interchangeably.
 While there is a close relationship, they are NOT the same thing!